Top 12 Things To Do In France.

-France is a country for every traveler to visit at some point.
+France is a country every traveller must visit at some point.
 It’s got it all: history, architecture, art, culture, etc. Not visiting France would be to lose out on far too much.
-Here are twelve things you can’t miss when traveling abroad to France!
+Here are twelve things you can’t miss when travelling abroad to France!

-This famous museum with the pyramid shaped entrance can’t be missed.
+This famous museum with a pyramid-shaped entrance can’t be missed.
 It’s the most visited museum in the world, thanks to the presence of everything from Egyptian mummies to the Mona Lisa.

 The Notre Dame cathedral holds a lot of history and was the inspiration for Victor Hugo’s novel, The Hunchback of Notre Dame, but it’s the French gothic architecture that really catches the eye.
 Mass is still held there, but you can tour it anytime during the day when you’re in Paris.
 Make sure to take the time to admire the stained glass windows and gargoyles during your tour.

-There’s a giant arena in Nimes, France, that happens to be the best preserved Roman amphitheater in the world.
+There’s a giant arena in Nimes, France, that happens to be the best-preserved Roman amphitheatre in the world.
 It’s been there for about 2,000 years, and it’s still used today for events that you can go and watch.

 The River Loire runs through a valley of wildflowers and vineyards, and the countryside is scattered with chateaus to give the area a quaint and charming feel.
 The river itself is 174 miles long, and the valley has earned UNESCO recognition.